 The History of Pride Month

 Pride month began as a protest and riot in New York City's West Village on June 28, 1969 when police raided the Stonewall Inn, a popular safe haven for LGBTQ people at the time.
-In those days, dressing up as a person of the opposite sex was a crime, and many LGBTIQ people were forced to live in secret or risk arrest.
+In those days, dressing up as a person of the opposite sex was a crime, and many LGBTQI people were forced to live in secret or risk arrest.

 Gay bars at the time operated in secret, or at least kept their patronage fairly under wraps to protect the people that they served.
-Bars served as a safe space for LGBTIQ people, offering a space of refuge in a society that didn't welcome or accept them for who they were.
+Bars served as a safe space for LGBTQI people, offering a space of refuge in a society that didn't welcome or accept them for who they were.

 The Stonewall Riots began when Marsha P. Johnson and Sylvia Rivera, two trans women of color, sparked a riot outside of the Stonewall Inn to protest the police raid that happened there that day (though there is speculation that Johnson didn't arrive until later).
-The riots sparked what we now celebrate as Pride after the event triggered protests for LGBTIQ liberation around the world.
+The riots sparked what we now celebrate as Pride after the event triggered protests for LGBTQI liberation around the world.

 What Does The Pride Rainbow Mean?